1995-2001 Geo/Chevrolet Metro and Suzuki Swift

 A healthy variety of single-DIN (2" tall) and double-DIN (4" tall) receivers will fit, and there are plenty of nice-sounding and reasonably priced speakers that will fit this car.
 Better still, the Metro is a very easy car to work on, so it's a great project for anyone who's just getting into car audio DIY.

-Here's another radio look found in the Metro (Crutchfield Research Photo)
+Here's another Metro radio (Crutchfield Research Photo)